A step-by-step guide to mastering Instagram for business in 2025

 Hosting a giveaway

 Lots of successful brands have gained followers by organising giveaways in the form of a competition.
 Typically a brand will ask Instagram users to follow an account, share a post, or comment on a post by tagging a friend.

-In return, users have the opportunity to win free products or services from the brand – and who doesn’t like free stuff?
+In return, users have the opportunity to win free products or services from the brand.
 Giveaways are a great way to create additional post engagement and reach a wider audience, and working in collaboration with other brands to offer extra prizes will help make the competition a huge success.

 Running followers-only promotions

-Another way to encourage more followers and retain existing ones is to offer exclusive sales to users that follow you.
+Another way to encourage more followers and retain existing ones is to offer exclusive sales to users who follow you.
 Offering flash sales and promotions gives your followers a reason to stick around in the hope of future deals.

-The more you engage with users, the more likely they are to keep following you and spreading positive feedback about your brand.
+The more you engage with users, the more likely they are to keep following you and keep spreading positive feedback about your brand.

 Commenting on another brand’s posts is a great way to get noticed, as is following and interacting with your competitor’s audience who will likely be interested in the same products/services that you offer.